gwcbi/HPC/slurm.md

 ### Slurm commands when logged in on Colonial One

+Make sure you are reading and writing to lustre for your interactive jobs!

 `sbatch shell_file.sh`
 When executed after navigating to lustre, sbatch submits a job to the cluster (see example below).
 The script will typically contain one or more srun commands to launch parallel tasks.